YottaDB/YDBDoc/MessageRecovery/errors.rst

 KEYFORBLK
 --------------------

-KEYFORBLK, But block size bbbb and reserved bytes rrrr limit key size to kkkk.
+KEYFORBLK, But block size bbbb and reserved bytes rrrr limit key size to kkkk

 GDE Error: The maximum key for a region must fit in the block size less record overhead and any reserved bytes for that region; kkkk is the maximum key size for block size bbbb.